KnowNothingg/hibernate/README.md

-This is a test file for branch test
+This is a test file for branch, merged into master branch